Klimatbyran/beta/README.md

 This is the new version of [klimatkollen.se](https://klimatkollen.se).
 You can find our legacy code [here](https://github.com/Klimatbyran/klimatkollen).

 We are rebuilding our site to be faster, better, and stronger using TypeScript, React, Vite, and Tailwind CSS.
-This is also where our new UX/UI is implemented.
+This is also where our new UX/UI is implemented

 ## 🚀 Project Structure